contiv/ofnet/README.md

 # Multiple datapath plugins
 ![Datapath Plugins](./docs/DatapathPlugins.jpg "Datapath Plugins")

 Ofnet Controller supports multiple data path plugins.
-Currently only vrouter plugin is implemented.
-Vxlan and Vlan plugins are in development.
+Currently vrouter and vxlan plugins are implemented.
+Vlan plugin is in development.
 These plugins use Ofctrl library to program Flows in OVS.
 Please see Ofctrl subdirectory on more details.

 # Usage